What Is Miro?

 Small business owners love Miro because it replaces physical whiteboards, scattered documents, and clunky meeting tools with one visual workspace.

 The biggest reason is simplicity.
 You don't need to be a designer or a tech person to drag sticky notes onto a board and start organizing your thoughts.
 Miro supports up to 200 simultaneous editors per board (Miro Help Center, 2025), so your whole team can jump in at once — no more waiting for someone to share their screen.
 The template library is massive: over 300 built-in templates plus 7,000+ community-created options in the Miroverse (Miro, 2025).
 Need an agile sprint board?
 There's a template.
 Customer journey map?
 Done.
-Weekly standup format?
-Already built.
-Users on G2 mention "ease of use" in 3,935 reviews as a top positive theme (G2, 2026), and 99% of Fortune 100 companies already use the platform (Miro, 2025).
-For small businesses, that kind of polish and reliability in a tool that starts free is hard to beat.
+Users on G2 mention "ease of use" in 3,935 reviews as a top positive theme (G2, 2026), and 99% of Fortune 100 companies already rely on the platform (Miro, 2025).
+If you're running remote workshops or hybrid meetings, you might also want to capture what's discussed — our Fireflies.ai review covers a solid AI meeting recorder that pairs well with visual planning tools like Miro.

 "We view Miro as a generational company that is disrupting productivity." — Alex Kayyal, SVP and Managing Partner, Salesforce Ventures